 — Schools Improvement (@SchoolsImprove) February 10, 2015

-For context, we need to go a little father back, to the piece last week on Wired–The Techies Who Are Hacking Education by Homeschooling Their Kids–that is getting a lot of run on twitter recently.
+For context, we need to go a little father back, years ago to a post on Wired–The Techies Who Are Hacking Education by Homeschooling Their Kids.
 In it, a homeschooling family is followed around the house while they–what’s the verb here?–homeschool?
 The tech-wielding entrepreneurial dad and the avante garde, life-hacking mom team-up (you have to) to lead the learning of their own three children using a combination of their personalized attention, and the growth of technology.

 Or pushed further, it’s a matter not of what you put in, but what you leave out.

-I have three children–a 14 year-old daughter, and two boys ages 9 and 7.
-I taught 8th grade English-Language Arts while my wife taught ECE.
+I have four children.
+I taught 8th-grade English-Language Arts while my wife taught ECE.
 And every day was chaos.
 We’d see our kids maybe three hours a day.
 We’d go to baseball practice, finish homework, take baths, do chores, and (maybe) eat dinner together, all while waiting on the weekend, and then suffering the Sunday night blues.

-My daughter, Madison, went to a “real school” until 6th grade, when we began to design learning experiences for them ourselves.
-Our middle son, Tyler, went through second grade, while our youngest, Terrell, has never seen the inside of a classroom.
+My oldest went to a ‘real school until 6th grade, when we began to design learning experiences for them ourselves.
+Our middle son went through second grade, while our two youngest have never seen the inside of a classroom.
 One over-simplified-but-still-relevant takeaway?
-While the data set isn’t very deep here, the impact of formal academia on all three of them is what you’d guess it might be.
+While the data set isn’t very deep here, the impact of formal academia on each of them is what you’d guess it might be.

-Madison, who spent the most time in school, needs the most structure–assurance that “she’s doing it right.”
-Terrell just goes, with very little self-awareness of fear.
+The oldest, who spent the most time in school, needs the most structure–assurance that ‘she’s doing it right.’
+The two youngest just go with very little self-awareness of fear.
 He’s inventive and playful, and never embarrassed by mistakes.
 Never scared of being wrong (for better or for worse).
-Madison isn’t exactly the opposite, but she seems, whether by nature or nurture, to constantly look for affirmation and reward.
-Tyler?
-Somewhere in the middle, but then again he’s the most docile child you’ve ever seen, with soft blue eyes and a way of accepting the world that I never had.
+The oldest isn’t exactly the opposite, but she seems, whether by nature or nurture, to constantly look for structure, clarity, affirmation, and reward.
+The one in the middle (who went to school kindergarten and 1st-grade) is somewhere in the middle, but then again he’s the most docile child you’ve ever seen, with soft blue eyes and a way of accepting the world that I never had.
 (That’s him laying in rain in the featured image.)

 Or the most telling: How could you do that to them?

 There is a lot of implication going on here, but the latter is the most interesting to me.
-I’ve heard it more than once, often from adults who themselves had been “homeschooled” growing up, but that words tells you as much about their learning experience as does “schooling.”
+I’ve heard it more than once, often from adults who themselves had been ‘homeschooled’ growing up, but the word ‘homeschooled’ tells you as much about their learning experience as does ‘schooling.’
 Schooled how?
 Learning what, how, and why?
-Saying you’ve “seen homeschooling” is like saying you’ve seen salad or computer code or the internet.
+Saying you’ve ‘seen homeschooling’ is like saying you’ve seen salad or computer code or the internet.

 But more crucially, as a parent how could I not accept the opportunity to lead my children intellectually?
 I didn’t homeschool as a rejection of public education, but as loving statement of affection and priority.
 Homeschooling is not a rejection of a school.
 I am an educator!
 Why the either/or?